golemparts/rppal/README.md

 * I2C basic read/write, block read/write, combined write+read
 * SMBus protocols: Quick Command, Send/Receive Byte, Read/Write Byte/Word, Process Call, Block Write, PEC

-#### Unsupported features

-Some I2C and SMBus features aren't fully supported by the i2cdev interface, the underlying driver or the BCM283x SoC: 10-bit slave addresses, SMBus Block Read, SMBus Block Process Call, SMBus Host Notify, SMBus Read/Write 32/64, and the SMBus Address Resolution Protocol.

-While clock stretching is supported, a bug exists in the implementation on the BCM283x SoC that will result in corrupted data when a slave device tries to use clock stretching at arbitrary points during the transfer.
-Clock stretching only works properly during read operations, directly after the ACK phase, when the additional delay is longer than half of a clock period.
-More information can be found [here](https://elinux.org/BCM2835_datasheet_errata#p35_I2C_clock_stretching).

-A possible workaround for slave devices that require clock stretching at other points during the transfer is to use a bit-banged software I2C bus by configuring the `i2c-gpio` device tree overlay as described in `/boot/overlays/README`.

 ### PWM

 _Coming in Release 0.8.0._